NoahSee/assg/README.md

 - Upon startup, it automatically ingests 1h worth of transaction data quickly so theres something to query

 * No API validations and error handling in this scenario
+* Exposing the API key, since I need to submit it as well

 Additional Notes: